odaibert/Service-Fabric-Self-Scale-Service/README.md

         }
 ```
- MailboxService - A simple service who calls SaaSManager2 with a custom metric as bellow:
+ <b>MailboxService</b> - A simple service who calls SaaSManager2 with a custom metric as bellow:

 ```C#
  [HttpGet("{id}/messages")]